 This post may contain affiliate links.
 Please read our disclosure policy.

-This soft cut-out sugar cookie has become a staple at the holiday celebrations, baby showers, and birthdays of hundreds of readers for years.
+This recipe has become a staple at the holiday celebrations, baby showers, and birthdays of hundreds of readers for years.
 And they taste just like Lofthouse!

 Gluten free sugar cookies decorated with frosting and sprinkles, sitting on rack